bigsteve/keycloak-login-theme/README.md

 ## Installation:

-* Upload the smiller folder to keycloak/themes folder
+* Upload the smiller folder to distribution keycloak/themes folder
-* From keycloak administration portal go to the Realm Settings > Themes and select the smiller theme as Login Theme
+* From keycloak administration portal go to the Realm Settings > Themes set the smiller theme as Login Theme
-* Clear keycloak cache if not disabled for development

 ## Screen captures: